One of Our Aircraft Is Missing: Plot

-The crew of an Royal Air Force (RAF) Wellington bomber are forced to bail out over the Netherlands near the Zuider Zee after one of their engines is damaged during a night raid on Stuttgart.
+The crew of a Royal Air Force (RAF) Wellington bomber are forced to bail out over the Netherlands near the Zuider Zee after one of their engines is damaged during a night raid on Stuttgart.
 Five of the six airmen find each other; the sixth goes missing.
 The first Dutch citizens they encounter, led by English-speaking school teacher Else Meertens, are suspicious at first as no aircraft is reported to have crashed in the Netherlands (the abandoned bomber actually reaches England before crashing).
 After much debate and some questioning, the Dutch agree to help, despite their fear of German reprisals.

 Accompanied by many of the Dutch, the disguised airmen, led by the pilots, bicycle through the countryside to a football match where they are passed along to the local burgomaster.
 To their astonishment, they discover their missing crewman playing for one of the teams.
 Reunited, they hide in a truck carrying supplies to Jo de Vries.

 De Vries pretends to be pro-German, blaming the British for killing her husband in a bombing raid (whereas he is actually in England working as a radio announcer).
 She hides them in her mansion, despite the Germans being garrisoned there.
 Under cover of an air raid, she leads them to a rowing boat.
-The men row undetected to the sea, but a bridge sentry finally spots them and a shot seriously wounds the oldest man, Sir George Corbett but they reach the North Sea.
+The men row undetected to the sea, but a bridge sentry finally spots them and a shot seriously wounds the oldest man, Sir George Corbett, but they reach the North Sea.

 They take shelter in a German rescue buoy, where they take two shot-down enemy aviators prisoner but not before one sends a radio message.
 By chance, two British boats arrive first.
 Because Corbett cannot be moved, they simply tow the buoy back to England.
 Three months later, he is fully recovered and the crew board their new four-engine heavy bomber, a Short Stirling.